Plug in, Power up and Drive

 |Gasoline powered vehicle||11,435 pounds of emissions|

 Clark Public Utilities understands the importance of publicly available charging infrastructure and is proud to offer ChargePoint Level II chargers at both our Downtown Electric Center and Operations facility, with Level II (DC Fast Charging) at the downtown offices.

 EV drivers buzzing around town have more charging options than just our utility locations.
 Locally you will find familiar places like U-Haul, Fred Meyer, Chuck’s Produce, Walgreens, Kohl’s and car dealerships outfitted with charging stations.
-A comprehensive list of chargers can be found using a variety of different websites and applications; Plug Share is a good website to start your search.
+A comprehensive list of chargers can be found using a variety of different websites and applications; Plug Share is a good website to start your search, as is EV Hype.

 When planning long distance drives, map out your route so you don’t exceed your EV’s range between charges.
 Traveling up the I-5 corridor, you’ll find plenty of charging stations.
 To help plan a long trip or to find stations, visit the US Department of Energy Alternative Fuels Data Center.